Is the nursing informatics certification (NI-BC) worth it?

 Reviewed for clinical accuracy · Methodology: NIH, NCBI, AANP guidelines

-The ANCC Informatics Nursing certification (RN-BC) is a legitimate credential with a real salary premium for nurses who are already working in informatics.
-For nurses who aren’t, it’s a certification that won’t do much — because most informatics roles are hired on demonstrated project experience, not credentials.
+The ANCC Informatics Nursing certification is a legitimate credential that carries real weight for nurses who are already working in informatics.
+For nurses who aren’t, it’s a certification that won’t do much – because most informatics roles are hired on demonstrated project experience, not credentials.

 The question of whether it’s worth your $395 and 60–100 hours of study time depends almost entirely on where you are in your informatics career and where you want to go.

-The ANCC Informatics Nursing (RN-BC) certification validates competency across the informatics nursing specialty as defined by the ANA’s “Nursing Informatics: Scope and Standards of Practice.”
+The ANCC Informatics Nursing (NI-BC) certification validates competency across the informatics nursing specialty as defined by the ANA’s “Nursing Informatics: Scope and Standards of Practice.”
 The exam covers:

 • Foundations of practice: Nursing informatics theory, data-information-knowledge-wisdom (DIKW) framework, human factors, informatics competencies